 In celebration of America Saves Week, Busey reminds consumers to prepare for the unexpected.
 According to a survey from Bankrate, 26 percent of Americans don’t have any emergency savings and 24 percent don’t have enough savings to cover three months’ of expenses.

 Busey provides 3 Steps to Savings Success:

 1) Figure out how much you need.
-Experts recommend saving enough money to cover four to seven months’ worth of expenses.
+Experts recommend saving enough money to cover three to dix months’ worth of expenses.